philterd/philter/docs/docs/output_signing.md

 ```

 When this environment variable is set, the key is loaded from the file on startup and the auto-generated MongoDB key (if any) is ignored.
 The file must remain accessible on every node; it is not imported into MongoDB.

+This is the strongest configuration: the signing key never enters the database at all, so no amount of database access yields it.
+Restrict who can read the file.
+Use it where the signature has to withstand compromise of the database itself, for example when the [redaction ledger](redaction/ledgers.md) is relied on as evidence.

 ### Regenerating the key